The following courses must be successfully completed before graduation.

 MO420 Manual Osteopathy Techniques

-Provides laboratory instruction to develop proficiency in general and specific spinal and extremity manual techniques.
+Provides laboratory instruction to develop proficiency in general and specific spinal and extremity osteopathic manual therapy (OMT) techniques as well as osteopathic diagnosis including mobility testing & intersegment vertebral motion analysis, palpation and static joint play.
 Students learn how to deliver techniques with the focus on control, direction, speed and depth of pressure.
-Emphasis is placed on competence in conducting an analysis (including all forms of static and motion palpation procedures) of the spine, pelvis, and extremities to arrive at a clinical impression that will enable accurate determination of the appropriate manual procedure.
-Screening procedures and the importance of informed consent are discussed, and the student is taught soft tissue therapy, joint mobilization, myofascial release, facilitated positional release, proprioceptive neuromuscular facilitation, neuromuscular retraining, lymphatic, osteoarticular and other manual techniques.
+Emphasis is placed on competence in conducting an analysis (including all forms of static and motion palpation procedures) of the spine, pelvis, and extremities to arrive at an osteopathic diagnosis that will enable accurate determination of the appropriate osteopathic procedure.
+Screening procedures and the importance of informed consent are discussed, and the student is taught soft tissue therapy including myofascial release techniques, joint mobilization & osteoarticular techniques, facilitated positional release, muscle energy technique, balanced ligamentous tension, strain/counterstrain, osteopathy in the cranial field, visceral techniques of osteopathy, Still’s, lymphatic drainage, and manual mechanotherapy (the lost techniques of osteopathy.
+NAO is the only school in the world teaching manual mechanotherapy).

 MO517 Manual Osteopathy Practice: Business, law, Jurisprudence